Dehn Mansion: Changing owners, 17941871

-Christopher MacEvoy Jr., a merchant and planter from St. Croix in the Danish West Indies, purchased the mansion in 1819.
+Christopher MacEvoy Jr., a merchant and planter from Saint Croix in the Danish West Indies, purchased the mansion in 1820.
 He had recently also purchased the Bernstorff Palace in Charlottenlund north of the city.

 The Dehn Mansion changed hands several times after MacEvoy's death in 1838.
+At the 1840 census, No. 179A was home to 18 residents.
+Jonathan F. Woodside, who served as the Chargé d'affairs of the United States resided in the building with two maids, a female cook, a coachman, a stableman and a male servant.

-In 1842, it was acquired by Carl Frederik Blixen Finecke.
+In 1842 the property was acquired by Carl Frederik Blixen Finecke.
 His brother-in-law, Prince Frederick William of Hesse-Kassel, heir to the Danish throne until 1852, purchased the mansion in 1844.
 He rented the smaller, southern part of the building out, for instance to the writer Johan Ludvig Heiberg and his wife Johanne Luise Heiberg.

 Knuth and Hornung & Møllerm 18711931

 In 1871 the northern and southern part of the mansion were for the first time sold to different buyers.
 The southern part was acquired by the Knuth family for Christopher Knuth.
 He owned it until his death in 1942, using it as his winter home while spending the summers on the Lilliendal estate at Vordingborg.
 The larger northern part of the mansion was acquired by piano manufacturer Frederik Møller.
 In 1900, it was ceded to Hornung & Møller.

 The Russian diplomatic delegation in Copenhagen was also a tenant in the building but closed down in 1919.